 Donnelly | 6 Pools | Accessible by Car

 Six crystal clear pools offer a perfect setting for a family soak.
 The top pool starts with 110 degree water which spills down into each subsequent pool, the temperature cooling with each tier.
 One pool offers a sandy bottom with shallow water perfect for the little ones.
 Bring a picnic to enjoy on the umbrella covered tables set along the surrounding decks.
 Changing rooms and restrooms are provided.
 Cost is $8 for adults and $6 for children 11 and under (cash only).

 Directions: From McCall, drive south on Highway 55 for 17 miles.
 Past Donnelly, turn left at the marked blue sign.
 Follow the road for 8 miles to the resort.
 Open year round (road is plowed in the winter).

-*Pools are open to overnight guests, but not for day swims.
+*Pools are open to guests with proof of vaccination.
 Please check https://burgdorfhotsprings.com/ for updates.

 Warren | 3 Pools | Accessible by Car

 Step back in time at this rustic resort surrounded by the Payette National Forest.
 Natural mineral water flows into large sandy-bottom pool about five feet deep.
 You can also enjoy two small “hot pools,” a shallow area for the kids and a bathtub for one overlooking a meadow.
 The pools are open from 10am to 8pm for day guests, but open all day to guests who stay in the cabins at the resort.
 Cost is $8 for adults and $5 for those under 17 years of age.
 Open year round, but accessible only by snowmobile in the winter.